In true McClarey fashion, Another Mother’s Child-the first book in the trilogy will be written last.

 ‘Do you know how many were born there?
 Granny and who else?’

-‘Well there was Marie, the eldest, then ….’ and he reeled off a list of names, none of whom sounded familiar to me, finishing with ‘Johnnie, he went to America and became a millionaire, so did Marie of course’
+‘Well there was Ellen, the eldest, then ….’ and he reeled off a list of names, none of whom sounded familiar to me, finishing with ‘Timothy, he went to America and became a millionaire, so did Marie of course’

 ‘What, become a millionaire?’

 ‘Ah no, she married a police chief, in Milwaukee.
 A widower with a son.
-Edward I think they called him.’
-A chill quivered inside my gut as I heard that name again I listened ever more closely to Marie’s story now.
+George I think they called him.’
+A chill quivered inside my gut as I heard that name again I listened ever more closely to Ellen’s story now.

-‘But what about Granny, Catherine, why did she leave?’
+‘But what about Granny, Kitty, why did she leave?’

 ‘Ah well, there wasn’t room for her see, when my father married and brought his wife into the house.
 That was 1916 and the newlyweds would have to run the farm and farmhouse and look after the old people, no more room, so off she had to go.
 It was a great chance for her, an opportunity we would call it.’

 I did a quick calculation.
 She was fifteen or sixteen, her year of birth is unclear but I think it’s 1900.
 How frightened she must have felt, leaving this tight-knit community and making her way alone to London, two years before the end of the war.

 Gerry got to his feet, grimacing as I heard his knees creak, I saw him stoop over a drawer stuffed with what appeared to be official documents.